 Make the Most of Every Outing

-Here’s a quick checklist to keep trips smooth and enjoyable:
+Here’s a helpful checklist to keep day trips for seniors smooth and enjoyable:

 ☐ Confirm accessibility and rest areas